Average Electrician Salary in Pompano Beach

 The numbers tell the story: electrician salary in Pompano Beach trends below national prices by roughly 15%.
 In dollar terms, that means a typical range of $38,034 to $67,616 $/yr.
 This southern smaller city has a distribution-center economy where warehouse jobs and last-mile logistics keep employment steady, which shapes everything from labor availability to material costs in this category.

 The economic reality of Pompano Beach is a distribution-center economy where warehouse jobs and last-mile logistics keep employment steady.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 These factors combine to shape what you'll actually pay for electrician salary — and the median income of $44K gives context to what households can budget.

 What Matters Most